hanss314/GOLAD/README.md

 [Video 1](https://www.youtube.com/watch?v=f8RDs2u92MI) - [Video 2](https://www.youtube.com/watch?v=SKQJlvqhDzQ)

 ## Differences
-There are some differences from the rules shown in the videos.

-You may not save up moves, to create a cell, you have to sacrafice two of your own.
+Unlike the version shown in the video, you can not save up moves.
+To summon a cell, you have to sacrafice two of your own.

-Also, there are some things included in the iOS version not included in here.
+This is also reflected in Cary's iOS version

 This version does not have online play.
-This version does not have AI (yet!)

 ## Things I should do (feel free to do these things for me)

+Rework the save/load system

-Implement an AI
+Implement endgame block crawling into the AI